CSS Tidbits!

 ivory background with thin black line at the bottom, repeats to make a lined background for the next four paragraphs

-interestingly enough, font-size does not matter, as long as it is not bigger than the line-height
+Note that font-size does not matter, as long as it is not bigger than the line-height.

 How to give text a gradient